lunaris/lunaris.github.io/cv.md

 Highly adaptable and comfortable with a wide selection of disciplines

 * Proficient in C\# (NuGet, NHibernate), Java (Maven, Spring, Hibernate), Scala, C and Haskell.
 Comfortable in C++, Agda and Idris; F\#, Ruby, Perl and Python literate

-* Happiest in a Linux environment but also familiar with Windows and OSX
+* Happiest in a Linux environment but just as capable with Windows and OSX

 ### Experience

+**VP Engineering, habito, London**
+<small>*May 2015--Present*</small>

+habito is using technology to bring the mortgage-application process into the 21st century.
+Using habito, home buyers can for the first time be sure they're getting the best deal for them.
+We have developed a simple, honest and transparent way to help people find and apply for the best mortgage.
+No jargon, no fees and no misinformation.

+**External lecturer, Department of Computing, Imperial College London**
+<small>*October 2015--December 2015*</small>

+* Taught the first-year Introduction to Programming in Java course

+* Taught a course to first-year students in Advanced Functional Programming using Haskell

+* Nominated by students for two academic choice awards for the quality of teaching in both courses

 **Software engineer, Lloyds Banking Group, London**
 <small>*January 2015--May 2015*</small>